geotools/geotools/docs/user/library/jts/dim9.rst

 This page covers some of what the JTS Topology is made up of, and how you can use this information to increase the performance of your queries.

 This page has as little math as possible, quickly moving on to a normal String which we can do regular expression on.
-This page gives you enough information to optimise your own spatial relationship tests.
+This page gives you enough information to optimize your own spatial relationship tests.

 Related: